aditiPT886/demo/README.md

 # demo
-This is my Git hyb repo
+This is my Git hub repo